-- talking to parents about their child before their child starts in our school. - the teacher offers to visit all children in their home setting prior to their starting school. - the children have the opportunity to spend time with their teacher before starting school during 'Stay and Play' days and Transition sessions. - regular parent information letters about themes and ideas for activities to share with their child at home. - EYFS has a dedicated page on the school website, containing parent's information, activity ideas and photographs. - offering parents regular opportunities to talk about their child's progress in our reception class and having access to their day-to-day activities via the Mowbray APP "WEDUC". - asking parents to contribute to their child's portfolio on Class Dojo to share learning from home. - encouraging parents to talk to the child's teacher if there are any concerns. - there is a formal meeting for parents twice a year at which the reception teachers and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of their receptionyear.
+- talking to parents about their child before their child starts in our school. - the teacher offers to visit all children in their home setting prior to their starting school. - the children have the opportunity to spend time with their teacher before starting school during 'Stay and Play' days and Transition sessions. - inviting all parents to an induction meeting during the term before their child starts school. - regular parent information letters about themes and ideas for activities to share with their child at home. - EYFS has a dedicated page on the school website, containing parent's information, activity ideas and photographs. - offering parents regular opportunities to talk about their child's progress in our reception class and having access to their day to day activities via the Mowbray APP "WEDUC". - asking parents to contribute to their child's portfolio on Class Dojo to share learning from home - encouraging parents to talk to the child's teacher if there are any concerns. - there is a formal meeting for parents twice a year at which the reception teachers and the parent discuss the child's progress in private with the teacher.
+Parents receive a report on their child's attainment and progress at the end of their reception year.